LCEnzo/Notif/README.md

 The application consists of two main components:
 1. Backend - Built using Django, hosted on a VPS.
-2. ~~Android Client - Developed using Kotlin and Jetpack Compose.~~
+2. Frontend ~~Android Client - Developed using Kotlin and Jetpack Compose.~~

 ---